 The monastery church dedicated to the Blessed Virgin Mary was a three-nave church, orientated, built on a latin cross plan with a transept and a two-bay, pentagonal chancel.
 Its facade is flanked by a pair of four-sided extensions, one of which (north) houses stairs.
 It is much larger than the southern one, which disturbed the symmetry, but at the same time the appearance of the facade was diversified.
 Asymmetry was compensated by a varied width of blendes.
 The lowest storey of facade is accented by an arcaded frieze, above which there are mentioned, large pointed blendes, among which the central one was originally a window, and the whole is crowned with a triangular gable with a magnificent rosette filled with a brick tracery.

 The interior of the temple was vaulted with a stellar vault in the chancel and the central nave, and rib vault was in the arms of the transept.
 Church was also divided by a non-existent rood screen, which determined the part intended to the congregation from that available only to monks.

 Next to the church, on the south side there was a patio with cloisters adjacent to the monastery buildings.
 The northern part of the west wing was occupied by the house of lay brothers.
 This three-story building was erected on the projection of an elongated rectangle.
-Its granite foundations conceal a two-nave, five-span, covered with a rib vault, a storage room.
+Its granite foundations conceal a two-nave, five-bay, covered with a rib vault, a storage room.
 Probably, it kept food products for the lay brothers table.
 The upper floor, made in brick, was a refectory of lay brothers.
 The west façade of this storey is divided into ten ogival windows.
 On the eastern elevation, there are traces of the vault of cloisters, which connected, among others, with the well’s building (lavabo) located opposite the southern wing.
 The south wing had a extended refectory of monks with basement.